 Why do you think the ruling party is attacking women’s rights?

 Their view of the world is very black-and-white.
 To them, feminism is nothing more than a rejection of traditional values.
-The July 2016 law on emergency contraception was, in this regard, one of the most scandalous measures: women now have to see a doctor and get a prescription to get it.
-It is an enormous hypocrisy.
+The July 2016 law on emergency contraception was, in this regard, one of the most scandalous measures: women now have to see a doctor and get a prescription to get such pills.
+It’s an enormous hypocrisy.

 Would you define yourself as a feminist?